 Students who register to attend OCDSB schools and have been receiving an educational program elsewhere are reviewed at the time of registration for the need for additional support related to specific needs.
-The OCDSB Registration form provides parents / guardians with an opportunity to indicate whether or not their child has a particular cognitive, behavioural, physical, medical or developmental needs, and whether they have been receiving special supports and services in their current educational setting.

-It is typical practice in the OCDSB to request as much information from the parents / guardians about the student available at the time of registration.
-Where a parent / guardian does not have copies of materials from the student record in their possession (e.g. report cards, assessment results), written permission to contact the student's current educational provider is obtained and these documents are requested.
-The Ontario Student Record (OSR) is requested using the required Ministry of Education form.
-Where it is apparent that a student has had extensive intervention and will continue to need support, an immediate referral to the school multi-disciplinary team may occur.
-As a component of this process, school staff will contact multi-disciplinary or Learning Support Services personnel to assist in reviewing the student's most recent educational program and setting.
+Where a parent / caregiver does not have copies of materials from the student record in their possession (e.g. report cards, assessment results), written permission to contact the student's current educational provider is obtained and these documents are requested.
 If a student is attending a school in the Ottawa region, a site visit may occur (with written parental permission) to allow staff to observe the student in that setting and to discuss their strengths and needs with staff.